db0htc/PyMotionExtraction/README.md

-This script will accept a few different operands.
-It is only for use with .mp4 files.
+This script only works on .mp4 files

 ### usage: